Aidanc96/website/readme.md

 so that is it easy to navigate and being able to clearly view the site.
 The development process as a whole when very well dispite having a couple of issues where i would have forgot to capitilise a letter for curtain JavaScript variables making then hard to problem solve later on.

+## Testing

+for testing i used W3Schools css, html5 and javascript validator to find errors for my sight.
+Testing JavaScript it returned the type attribute is unnecessary but without it the javascript doesnt work.
+Testing CSS3 it returned a typo for a background-color, which has been corrected.
+Testing HTML5 it return nothing.

+looking at googles console it shows and error it the JavaScript saying cant read the proper querySelector, however the JavaScrpit works fine